lewagon/dotfiles/04-Front-End/03-Bootstrap/Optional-02-Accessibility/README.md

 1. Open the **Rendering** panel (via the **More tools** menu)
 2. Find the last menu **Emulate Vision Deficiencies** and test all the rendering differences.
 The comment `textarea` in the page is outlined with a pink border to point out an error.
 Hard to discern when selecting Protanopia or Deuteranopia, right?
-3. Open `index.html` and add an error message below the `textarea`:
+3. Open `index.html` and add an error message under the `textarea`:

 ```html
 <p class="error-message">Comment can't be blank</p>